aman345/passwordManager/README.md

 2. Database Manager File
 3. Main File for driving application.

-Note:Ui part yet to be develope (anyone who is intrested can contribute to ui) Pyside 2 or Pyqt5
+Note:Ui part yet to be develope (anyone who is interested can contribute to ui) Pyside 2 or Pyqt5

 Its a simple Password Manager Application which can generate random password and store it sqlite db.
 For ease of simplicity export to csv functionality has been  added.